Nickel Plate Trail Neighbors

 The trail connection application has been combined with the screening grant application to save you time.
 You can apply for both programs here.

 Lighting, Hours, and Public Safety on the NPT

 Fishers Police Department has been a stakeholder and member of the master planning committee for the NPT from day one.
 The downtown portion of the NPT from South Street to Lantern Road (near the Library) will be open later, longer and have more lighting to create a destination experience.
 Outside of the downtown area, the trail will have similar hours as all Fishers Parks that are open from dawn to dusk.

 View the Draft Master Plan for Fishers NPT

-If you or your neighborhood would like to request a meeting with our staff to discuss the project further, please contact Stephanie Perry, Assistant Director of Community & Public Relations, by email.
+For further questions, please contact the City of Fishers by email.
 Our staff stands ready to continue to meet with you throughout this project and to answer questions you may have.